 Removal from the Lloyds and other lender panels: Why they do it and how to get reinstated

-• Missing deadline to reapply to remain on the Lloyds convincing panel
+• Failure to reapply to be on the Lloyds convincing panel

 • Breaches of Lloyds conveyancing panel requirements

-• Does the COLP in my firm need to complete the reinstatement application to the Lloyds panel ?
+• Who should sign the reinstatement application to the Lloyds panel ?

 • Is there a cost to be reinstated onto the Lloyds conveyancing panel?